rogdevil/rogdevil/README.md

 ### <div align="center">I'm Aryan, a frontend developer 👨‍💻 working in the industry since 2019 🚀</div>

-- 🔭  I’m currently working at lover.online as Junior Dev
+- 🔭  I’m currently working at lover.online as Frontend Dev
+- 🔭  I’m currently working at clashdome.io as Frontend Lead